-Italian immigrants live longerJanuary 7th, 2013 in Health /
+Italian immigrants live longerJanuary 7, 2013 in Medicine & Health / Health

 Although immigrants from Italy and their offspring form one of the largest demographic groups in Switzerland, there are hardly any studies on their state of health and risk of mortality.
 In a first for Switzerland, Silvan Tarnutzer and Matthias Bopp from the University of Zurich's Institute of Social and Preventative Medicine calculated unbiased mortality risks for people with an Italian migrant background.